Taft | William Howard

 Description

-Personalized letter from William Howard Taft, President of the United States, thanking political supporter, vice presidential contender and Philadelphia merchant Mr. John Wanamaker.
+Personalized letter from William Howard Taft, President of the United States, thanking vice presidential contender and Philadelphia merchant Mr. John Wanamaker.

 Additional information